EdAppTalk/TeachersWithApps - Thursday Chat 9:00 p.m. EST

 - interest based learning skills

-- content practice using mobile apps (math, spelling, etc.)
+- content practice using applications (math, spelling, etc.)

-I have participated in EAT chat for more than 2 years & have noticed that some companies/developers are repeatedly invited to host EAT chat & some of the apps are frequently recommended by teachers/educators/parents.
+Tatyana: I have participated in EAT chat for many years & have noticed that some companies/developers are repeatedly invited to host EAT chat & some of the apps are frequently recommended by teachers/educators/parents.
 I decided to combine the info about the latest EAT chats & introduce and recommended developers & applications.
 I hope that this info could help those who develop and design mobile apps as well as those seeking the BEST apps for their children or students.